The Pitfalls of Survival Mode

 Use these three modes in concert to control your brain or your brain will control you.

 If you are stuck in survival mode you must get out of it ASAP.
 Use creative mode to offset your survival mode and if you are really jammed in the mode.
 Then you need help.
 Neurofeedback CAN help you get out of survival mode and start healing your nervous system through the use of slower brain speeds.
 If you don’t know about it and you struggle with Anxiety.
 Find out about it.
+I help people all day long with my personal neuro coaching program.
+I can help you reach your full potential.

 Check out this video where I explain it a bit more.